datacarpentry/python-socialsci/_episodes/08-Pandas.md

 ## Importing the pandas library

 Importing the pandas library is done in exactly the same way as for any other library.
-In almost all examples of Python code using the pandas library, it will have been imported and given an alias of 'pd'.
+In almost all examples of Python code using the pandas library, it will have been imported and given an alias of `pd`.
 We will follow the same convention.

 ~~~